Product ID: HSB2535SATBK

 SATA hard drive cable, with latching SATA connectors, for securely fastened hard drive installations.

-Add three extra SATA power outlets to your Power Supply
+Add four extra SATA power outlets to your Power Supply

 Power a Serial ATA hard drive from a conventional LP4 power supply connection